BrunoZell/AskFi.Sdk/docs/domain/strategy.md

 ## Implementation Requirements

-- Code must only reference data from passed `Reflection` and `Scene`.
+- Code must only reference data from passed `Reflection` and `Context`.
-- Object instance referenes from the `Scene` are read via the query interface defined as `AskFi.Sdk.ISceneQueries`.
+- Object instance referenes from the `Context` are read via the query interface defined as `AskFi.Sdk.IContextQueries`.
 - Function must be logically pure.
 Resolving content-addressed data is fine.